-A.
+A. Cost of Living Increases

-FY98.
-Effective the first full pay period beginning on or after July 1, 1997, employees covered by this Agreement will receive a two percent (2%) increase in their base hourly rates of pay.
+FY2000.
+Effective the last pay period beginning in November, 1999, employees covered by this Agreement will receive a two percent (2%) increase in their base hourly rates of pay.

-Effective the first full pay period beginning on or after January 1, 1998, employees covered by this Agreement will receive a one percent (1%) increase in their base hourly rates of pay.
+FY2001.
+Effective the first full pay period beginning on or after July1, 2000, employees covered by this Agreement will receive a one percent (1%) increase in their base hourly rates of pay.

-FY99.
-Effective the first full pay period beginning on or after January 1, 1999, employees covered by this Agreement will receive a two and one-half percent (2.5%) increase in their base hourly rates of pay.
+Effective the first full pay period beginning on or after January 1, 2001, employees covered by this Agreement will receive a one percent (1%) increase in their base hourly rates of pay.

-B.
+B. Merit Increases

-Employees covered by this Agreement who are otherwise eligible to receive a merit increase during the period from July 1, 1997 through June 30, 1998, will receive a merit increase of three and one-half percent (3.5%).
+FY2000.
+Employees covered by this Agreement who are otherwise eligible to receive a merit increase during the period from July 1, 1999 through June 30, 2000, will receive a merit increase.

-Employees covered by this Agreement who are otherwise eligible to receive a merit increase during the period from July 1, 1998 through June 30, 1999, will receive a merit increase of two percent (2%).
+FY2001.
+Employees covered by this Agreement who are otherwise eligible to receive a merit increase during the period from July 1, 2000 through June 30, 2001, will receive a merit increase.

 C. Wage Scale for Correctional Officers.
-The parties agree to the administration of the Correctional Officer Wage Scale (the "D" scale) as described in Attachment A, attached hereto.
+The parties agree to the administration of the Correctional Officer Wage Scale (the "D" scale) and the modifications thereto as described below and in Attachment A, attached hereto: